salwamohammed23/My_projects/README.md

 # Smart_Code_Evaluator
 this tool would be quite useful for peer-reviewing code or as part of a learning platform where users receive instant feedback on their coding assignments.

+#ImageResizer Pro
+is a Streamlit-based tool for resizing images with ease.
+It provides a simple interface where users can upload an image, specify new dimensions, and view the resized output instantly.
+This tool is ideal for quick image resizing tasks for web use, digital design, or personal use.

 # Blog_and_Image_Generator project
  The app uses `streamlit` to create a simple interface for generating a blog post, divided into an introduction, body, and conclusion.
 It also generates relevant images to go along with the text.